 Skin Fact #2: Too much exfoliation can cause chronic inflammation within the skin.

 Exfoliating too aggressively and too often can create inflammation (even if not visible) setting off a response to create free radicals.
-A major cause of aging is chronic and prolonged inflammation, associated with tissue destruction, active inflammation and attempts at healing which is why it’s essential to eat foods high in antioxidants and use skin care products with stable antioxidants, like Magnesium Ascorbyl Phosphate (vitamin C) found in our popular Vitamin C & E Complex.
+A major cause of aging is chronic and prolonged inflammation, associated with tissue destruction, active inflammation and attempts at healing which is why it’s essential to eat foods high in antioxidants and use skin care products with stable antioxidants.
+See this amazing experiment I did when I applied a vitamin C skin serum to an apple!

 Skin Fact #3: Skin trauma is good…occasionally.

-You do not want to exfoliate to the point of destroying healthy cells.
+You do not want to exfoliate to the point of destroying healthy, living cells.
 When you give the skin trauma, the skin goes into repair mode and stimulates cellular regeneration.
 This can be very beneficial to the skin, but if you create trauma too often by over-exfoliating, then it’s continually setting up a cascade of free radical damage that triggers premature aging.
 This is the last thing that any skin needs that wants to stay looking youthful and fresh.
 However, professional chemical peels done a few times a year do cause trauma to the skin, and this is beneficial for the stimulation of collagen.
 Your skin likes boosts (a little wake-up call), just not all the time.

 Skin Fact #4: Too much exfoliation might stimulate melanin activity resulting in increased skin discoloration.

-You must use caution with physical exfoliants like Clarisonic, wash cloths and facial scrubs.
-For skin that is extremely reactive to stimulation (skin of color and for those prone to severe discoloration) you need to treat your skin gently to avoid post-inflammatory hyper pigmentation resulting in increased skin discoloration.
+You must use caution with physical exfoliants like Clarisonic, washcloths and facial scrubs.
+For skin that is extremely reactive to stimulation (deeper skin tones and for those prone to melasma), you need to treat your skin gently to avoid post-inflammatory hyperpigmentation resulting in increased skin discoloration.

 Skin Fact #5: Clean skin is good…to a certain point.

-Since Clarisonic markets it as a cleansing tool to remove dirt and makeup, I’d like to make this point.
-You do want your skin hygienically clean, but not clean like you want your kitchen floor.
+Since Clarisonic markets itself as a cleansing tool to remove dirt and makeup, I’d like to make this point; you do want your skin hygienically clean, but not clean like you want your kitchen floor.
 There is a certain amount of good bacteria that the skin needs to keep it healthy and functioning well so you don’t want to strip it by over-using your Clarisonic brush.
 This is also why I suggest using non-drying, sulfate-free cleansers.
-See my collection of gentle, sulfate-free gel cleansers.
+Cleanser recommendations: only use sulfate-free gel cleansers.
 Find out which cleanser is right for you by taking our Skin Type Quiz or schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 What’s the right amount of exfoliation?

 I discuss this in greater detail in my complete guide to exfoliation.
-However, I suggest using an alcohol-free Glycolic acid serum (see my collection of Glycolic Acid serums) applied to the skin every other night.
-Then on the opposite nights, you want to give your skin a break from exfoliation (remember, you don’t want to over-exfoliate) by using a serum for your skin type to nourish and hydrate the new cells.
+However, I suggest using an acid serum applied to the skin several nights a week.
+Then, on the opposite nights, you want to give your skin a break from exfoliation (remember, you don’t want to over-exfoliate) by using a serum for your skin type to nourish and hydrate the new cells.
 (Recommended serum: Firm + Repair Overnight Serum is a great one if your breakout years are behind you and your main focus is to have the skin age in a healthy way.)
 Always use a moisturizer over the serum to seal the benefits into the skin.

-I also recommend using a gentle facial scrub like our popular Mint Buffing Beads OR your Clarisonic brush 2-3 times a week—and that’s it.
-The idea here is that using a Glycolic Acid serum will dissolve the dry skin cells while a physical exfoliant like a scrub or Clarisonic will lift off the dry skin cells.
+I also recommend using a gentle facial scrub OR your Clarisonic brush 2-3 times a week—and that’s it.
+The idea here is that using an acid serum will dissolve the dry skin cells while a physical exfoliant like a scrub or Clarisonic will lift off the dry skin cells.
 They both work differently but both are very beneficial for the health and clarity of the skin.

 Many people really like using the Clarisonic brush and I’m certainly not telling you not to use it.
 I simply want to inform you that using it twice daily, combined with other exfoliating products, may be harming your skin’s overall health—and this is the last thing you want when caring for your skin.

 And just for the record, I actually did purchase a Clarisonic brush and have used it on my skin.
-For me, it was too stimulating and caused some breakout activity (common in breakout-prone, sensitive skin types) so I’ll stick with mild facial scrubs for my physical exfoliation.
-But if you love it and it works for you, then by all means, use it!
+For me, it was too stimulating and caused some breakout activity (common in breakout-prone, sensitive skin types) so I’ll stick with facial scrubs for my physical exfoliation.
+But if you love it and it works well for your skin, then by all means, use it—but in moderation.